How to Get Your Website on Google in 6 Simple Steps

 Let’s expand on this keyword logic a little bit more to explore some other ways these phrases can help you get found on Google.
 Think about what leads you to reach for your nearest device to consult Google’s wisdom.
 Sometimes, like in the pet food example above, it’s a more general query.
 Other times, however, you’re searching for the answer to a very specific question: “What is the weather today?”
 “What temperature should I bake brownies?”
 “How do I get my website found on Google?”
 You know, questions like that.

 Your potential customers are no different.
 You should imagine your audience asking Google the specific question that your business is uniquely primed to answer.
-Once you do a little keyword research to figure out the commonly searched phrases relevant to your business, your mission is to sprinkle them throughout your content and website SEO settings to let Google know that your website provides the best solution for users.
+Once you know how to do keyword research and you figure out the commonly searched phrases relevant to your business, your mission is to sprinkle them throughout your content and website SEO settings to let Google know that your website provides the best solution for users.